 - Hulk Hogan, July 4, 1776

-We also think it's possible to use video well, and we've promised in the past to articulate when you actually should use video for compliance training, but that wasn't a huge priority since:
+We also think it's possible to use video well, and we've promised in the past to articulate when you actually should use video for compliance training.

-But now, as we're starting to use video as a tool for marketing and product walkthroughs, it felt like the right time to break this down.
+And as we started to use video as a tool for marketing and product walkthroughs, it felt like the right time to break this down.

 So today I unpack three cases where you should use video for compliance training, so you can avoid buying a bunch of mediocre junk—and double-down on buying quality stuff where video makes sense.